 Dawg (and cargo) Space

-The 2015 will be slightly longer but we don't expect any big changes here.
+The 2015 is slightly bigger.
 Blue will still enjoy lounging around back there in the cavernous cargo area.

 34.3 cubic feet with seats up.

 71.3 cubic feet with seats down.